radiant-rstats/docs/multivariate/app/mds.md

 ### R-functions

-For an overview of related R-functions used by Radiant to generate brand maps see <a href = "https://radiant-rstats.github.io/radiant.multivariate/reference/index.html#section-multivariate-maps" target="_blank">_Multivariate > Maps_</a>
+For an overview of related R-functions used by Radiant to generate brand maps see <a href = "https://radiant-rstats.github.io/radiant.multivariate/reference/index.html#section-multivariate-maps" target="_blank">_Multivariate > Maps_</a>.

+The key functions used in the `mds` tool are `cmdscale` from the `stats` package and `isoMDS` from the `MASS` package.